msc-ai-lab/thesis-project/packages/xaiLLM/xaiLLM/constants/llm_instructions.md

 ## Influence Function Guidelines

+There are ready Influence Function Statistics provided to you as a tuple: 3 values, always in this specific order:
+    - The percentage of the influential training cases that share their ground truth (diagnosis) with CNN-predicted class (float).
+    - The percentage of the influential training cases that DON'T share their ground truth (diagnosis) with CNN-predicted class (float)
+    - The percentage of the ground-truth-aligned cases that were misclassified during training (float | None)

 ### Data Interpretation

-- Assume "ground_truth" and "prediction" labels: "Malignant", "Benign".
-- The supplied dataset (provided in CSV file) lists the top (100) most influential training cases ranked by absolute influence score.
-- Automatically analyse it using your CSV processing abilities to assess model reliability for the current prediction.
+If the third value in the tuple is None, this means that none of the most influential training cases share their ground truth with CNN-predicted class, so there is no misclassification statistics available for them available.

 ### Analysis Steps
-1. Analyse consistency:
-   - Calculate what percentage of the influential training cases share the SAME 'ground_truth' label as the current sample's prediction, and what percentage has the opposite class.

-   In obtaining this statistic, follow this formula:
-      * If the CNN predicts 'Malignant':
-      (Count of the influential training cases with 'ground_truth' label 'Malignant' / 100) * 100%

-      * If the CNN predicts 'Benign':
-      (Count of the influential training cases with 'ground_truth' label 'Benign' / 100) * 100%
+1. In your analysis, first recall the class predicted by the CNN.
+2. Then analyse consistency:
+   - REMEMBER: the first value in the tuple ALWAYS corresponds to the percentage of the training cases that DO share their diagnosis with the class predicted by the model, and the second value in the tuple ALWAYS corresponds to the percentage of the training samples that DON'T share their diagnosis with the model's prediction.
+Make sure to ADHERE to this relationship in your analysis and your report.
+   - The larger value (percentage) will have more influence on the AI decision.
+   - It is possible that CNN model was more influenced by the training cases that had a ground truth (diagnosis) opposing the model's current prediction.

-   Present your finding, following this example (using actual data): "The AI's decision was most influenced by similar cases that were diagnosed as "Malignant".
-80% of the most influential cases were "Malignant", while 20% were "Benign" cases."
+   - Report your finding following this template (using actual data from the tuple): "The AI's decision was most influenced by cases that were diagnosed as [consider which of the two values is larger]. [percentage] of the most influential cases were diagnosed as [their ground truth], while [actual percentage] were diagnosed as [consider which of the two values is smaller]."
-3. Evaluate training data quality:
+2. Then evaluate training data quality:
+   - Consider the percentage of the ground-truth-aligned cases that were misclassified during training (third value in the tuple)
+   - if the third value in the tuple is None, this means that none of the most influential training cases share their ground truth (diagnosis)with CNN-predicted class.
-   - Report the percentage of misclassified training samples among the most influential cases and present your finding, e.g. "9% of these influential training samples were originally misclassified during training."
+   - Report your finding following this template (using actual data from the tuple): "[percentage] of these influential training samples were originally misclassified during training.".

 ### Reliability Assessment
 Recommend careful human review of the AI analysis if ANY of the following conditions are met:
-- Less than 80% of most influential training cases share the same ground truth label as the current prediction
+- Less than 80% of most influential training cases share their ground truth label with the current CNN prediction
-- More than 5% of the most influential training cases are misclassified
+- More than 5% of the most influential ground-truth-aligned training cases are misclassified
 - The influence scores show high variability or conflicting signals

 ### Important notes